Wilhelm Mauritz Klingspor: Biography

 Carl Johan Adlercreutz victory at the battle of Siikajoki 18 April demonstrated weaknesses in the Russian Army and finally convinced Klingspor (who had been made field marshal) to advance to the south with his army, but did not do so until early June.
 The command of the army continued to be weak under Klingspor, and following the battle of Ruona–Salmi 1–2 September 1808, the campaign was irretrievably lost.
 At this stage, Klingspor requested ships to transport the army from Finland to mainland Sweden.
 He then marched on Vaasa, which opened the possibility for the enemy to take a shortcut to Nykarleby and cut off the Swedish march, in case the army would need to continue to the north.
 However, Georg Carl von Döbeln's victory in the battle of Jutas 13 September 1808 opened the way.
 The following day, when the Swedish-Finnish army fought the bloody battle of Oravais under the command of Adlercreutz, Klingspor was as usual some distance ahead of the army.

 After Klingspor had concluded the Truce of Lohteå on 29 September 1808, which meant that the army should retreat to Himanka, he was relieved of his command in a harshly worded decision.

+Assessments of Klingspor's performance as commander have varied.
+His greatest military weakness was that he was not a battlefield commander in the true sense: he was unable to see the overall picture, tended to regard minor obstacles as insurmountable, and showed little fighting spirit.
+Though he possessed professional knowledge comparable to his successor Carl Johan Adlercreutz, he lacked the latter's courage and strength of will.
+It should be noted, however, that the most decisive event determining the outcome of the war was the capitulation of Sveaborg, for which Klingspor bore no responsibility.

 Following the coup of 1809, which Klingspor participated in, he became a member of the new government.
 Together with Adlercreutz and Georg Adlersparre he received the thanks of the parliament of the estates following the coup.
 In 1809, he was made Governor of Stockholm, but was removed from this position in 1810 after his passivity failed to prevent the lynching of Axel von Fersen.